Ruth652/Job-listing-app/README.md

 A job listing web application built using React, TypeScript, and Tailwind CSS.
 The platform displays jobs along with their descriptions.

-## A Homepage where users view and sort jobs based on different criteria.
+## A Homepage where users view job lists.

 ![Job Listing page](./screenshots/page1.png)
 ![Job Listing page](./screenshots/page11.png)